-Behaviour plans are drawn up by teachers in consultation with parent/carer.
+Behaviour plans are drawn up by teachers in consultation with the child and parent/carer.
 These will outline strategies to help your child and inform other adults working with them.

 Where necessary external support may be sought.

 Wellbeing and nurture in school focuses on social skill, life skills and emotional support.